logoassistant-ui

 First, reconsider your approach.

 Creating UI components in the convertMessage callback is considered an anti-pattern.
-The recommended alternative approach is to pass tool-call content parts, and use makeAssistantToolUI to map these tool calls to UI components.
+The recommended alternative approach is to pass tool-call message parts, and use makeAssistantToolUI to map these tool calls to UI components.

 This ensures that the data layer is separate and decoupled from the UI layer.